mit-orcd/orcd-docs-edit/docs/recipes/h100_getting_started.md

 ## Access to the nodes

-To access the nodes in the priority group you need your satori login id to be listed in the WebMoira group [https://groups.mit.edu/webmoira/list/sched_oliva](https://groups.mit.edu/webmoira/list/sched_oliva).
+To access the nodes in the priority group you need your Satori login id to be listed in the WebMoira group [https://groups.mit.edu/webmoira/list/sched_oliva](https://groups.mit.edu/webmoira/list/sched_oliva).
 Either Alex Andonian and Vincent Sitzmann are able to add accounts to the `sched_oliva` Moira list.